Tax sale information

-- If the property has been sold at Tax Sale and the City has been declared the purchaser, 50% of the upset price, plus interest may be paid as an instalment thus extending the redemption period by 11 months and 21 days.
+- If the property has been sold at Tax Sale and the City has been declared the purchaser, 50 per cent of the upset price, plus interest, may be paid as an instalment, thus extending the redemption period by 11 months and 21 days.
 This applies only to property having improvements.

-- As soon as the property is redeemed, the Collector will refund to the Tax Sale purchaser the purchase price, plus interest to the date of redemption.
+- If the property is redeemed, the Collector will refund to the Tax Sale purchaser the purchase price, plus interest to the date of redemption

-- If the property is not redeemed during the one year period, the Collector registers the new owner at the provincial Land Titles Office, thus cancelling all previous registered charges, except for those matters set out in Section 276(1) (c) to (g) of the Land Title Act and any lien of the Crown, an improvement district or a local district.
+- If the property isn’t redeemed during the one-year period, the Collector registers the new owner at the provincial Land Titles Office, thus cancelling all previous registered charges, except for those matters set out in Section 276(1) (c) to (g) of the Land Title Act and any lien of the Crown, an improvement district or a local district.